 If you need braces, it's usually not practical to travel to another country to get them because you'll need to return every 6-8 weeks for checkups.
 However, if you live close enough you may just find it cost-effective to get braces in Tijuana.
 Don't forget to factor in the cost and time taken for traveling to the orthodontist when calculating whether the savings are really worth it.

-A dental vacation
+A dental vacation in Tijuana

 Since Tijuana is close to the coast it's also possible to turn your dental trip into a vacation.
 The majority of dentists are located in central Tijuana near the border, but there are a few further west by the beach.
 You'll find plenty of dentists in the resort town of Rosarito about 18 miles south of Tijuana, too.